Yinteger/GalleryJS/README.md

 ```
 If you decide to compile galleryjs into your project, you will need loaders for es6 (Ex: Babel), less, and images, inside your compiler options.

-Currently, GalleryJS supports Images and YouTube videos, and you can tell GalleryJS which to render using basic JavaScript objects with a type attribute.
+Currently, GalleryJS supports Images and YouTube videos, and you can tell GalleryJS which to render by passing an array of basic JavaScript objects into the constructor.
+Here's some examples:

 ```json
 {"type": "image", "title": "Test Title", "url": "http://pathtoimage"}